 The Virginia Beach Neptune Festival is a private, non-profit 501-C3 organization, producing over 40 events per year.

-The Festival has vast geographic coverage and is well respected in the special events industry, as demonstrated by the consistent recognition of its flagship event, the Virginia Beach Neptune Festival Boardwalk Weekend, as one of the Top 100 Events in North America by the ABA and among the Top 20 Events in the Southeastern US by the Southeast Tourism Society.
+The Festival has vast geographic coverage and is well respected in the special events industry, as demonstrated by the consistent recognition of its flagship event, the Virginia Beach Neptune Festival Boardwalk Weekend, as one of the Top 100 Events in North America and among the Top 20 Events in the Southeastern US.

 The Neptune Festival’s most popular event - Neptune Festival Boardwalk Weekend - begins on the last Friday of September and is the largest annual special event in the Commonwealth of Virginia.